architect/arc.codes/src/views/docs/en/guides/backend/database-functions.md

 Architect database functions are a log of information about changes to items in a DynamoDB table.
 When you enable a stream on a table under the `@tables` pragma in your `app.arc` file, DynamoDB captures information about every modification to data items in the table.

-This functionality is commonly used to stream data to other sources and provide data-based event triggers. (eg. when I add new user row to the accounts table …send a welcome email)
+This functionality is commonly used to stream data to other sources and provide data-based event triggers. (e.g. when I add new user row to the accounts table …send a welcome email)

 Database functions capture a time-ordered sequence of item-level modifications in any DynamoDB table and stores this information in a log for up to 24 hours.
 Applications can access this log and view the data items as they appeared before and after they were modified, in near-real-time.